How Donating Stem Cells Helps People with Blood Cancer

 A blood cancer diagnosis doesn’t come with a warning.
 One day life is normal, and then it isn’t.
 For some people, chemotherapy works.
 For others, a stem cell transplant becomes the only real option left.

-Blood cancer affects the system your body relies on to survive.
-It disrupts the production of healthy blood cells, which means the immune system weakens, the body struggles to carry oxygen, and recovery from treatment becomes harder and harder.
+Blood cancer attacks the system your body relies on to survive.
+It stops the body from making healthy blood cells, which means the immune system weakens, the body struggles to carry oxygen, and recovery from even basic treatment gets harder and harder.

 Chemotherapy and radiation can kill cancer cells, but they can also wipe out the healthy blood-forming cells at the same time.